omnone/googleMapsExamples/README.md

 # googleMapsExamples
-A quick example demonstrating how to start using google maps API.
+A quick example demonstrating how to start using google maps API with javascript.

 *You have to obtain your own API key from google.